Todd Donoho

 Todd Donoho (born October 25, 1955) is an American radio and television sportscaster, who hosts the post-game show for Missouri Tigers basketball on the statewide Tiger Radio Network.
-He led sports news reporting in the 1990s for Los Angeles television station KABC-TV after working for stations across the country and later became a sports news anchor for Fox Sports West.
+He led sports news reporting in the 1990s for Los Angeles television station ABC Channel 7 after working for stations across the country and later became a sports news anchor for Fox Sports West.

 Personal life, community involvement, and family

 Donoho was born in Puerto Rico and lived briefly in Africa, before completing most of his childhood in Munster, Indiana.
 He is a graduate of the University of Missouri, earning a Bachelor of Journalism degree.

 While at Missouri, Donoho married his college sweetheart, Paula (née Gerber), in 1979.
 They have three sons, one of whom, Kevin, was a star wide receiver at Hart High School in Newhall, California.

 While working in the Los Angeles area, Donoho was a resident of Valencia, California and an amateur golfer.
 For a number of years, Donoho served as a host of a charity golf tournament in Valencia Country Club to benefit the Henry Mayo Newhall Memorial Hospital.
 He also was an honorary booster for Jordan High School in South Los Angeles.

 After Todd Donoho's mid-career transition to broadcasting in Missouri, Paula taught English at Jefferson Junior High School, Kevin was sales representative for Nestle in Oklahoma City, son Jeff studied journalism at the University of Missouri and was a law student at its law school, and son Scott studied engineering at the University of Missouri.

 Upon moving to Columbia, Missouri, Donoho continued to involve himself in his community, offering his time to West Boulevard Elementary School.